kkenshin1/OpenVINO-Mobilenetv2_SSD-MultiNCS2/README.md

 ### Multi-NCS2 Inference Speed
 **Attention**: your USB camera should achieve 60FPS.
 If not, it is hard to take advantage of multi-NCS2s.

-The "*" in the table below indicates that the maximum frame rate (60 FPS) is reached, so we can't measure the real performance.
+The "*" in the table below indicates that the maximum frame rate (65 FPS actually) is reached, so we can't measure the real performance.

 + **Before optimization(Python)**